The death penalty

 "This man conducted a horrific murder and you guys are going, 'let's worry about the drugs.'
 Why didn't they give him a bullet, why didn't we give him Drano?"
 9

 I find these time-consuming executions difficult to understand.
 Surely, on a daily basis, thousands or tens of thousands of patients in North America are given a general anesthetic to render them unconscious before surgery.
 Why cannot prison guards be given the minimal training to use these same medications to render prisoners unconscious?
 As soon as they are in that state, any technique could then be used to actually kill the inmate.
 An even simpler execution technique would be to cause hypoxia -- deprive the body of oxygen.
-A mixture of two gasses, Argon and Nitrogen, applied by a mask, would send the inmate into an euphoric state, quickly render them unconscious, and cause death.
+A mixture of two gasses, Argon and Nitrogen, applied by a mask, would send the inmate into an euphoric state within a very few breaths, quickly render them unconscious, and cause death.

 A number of recent executions that are supposed to be quick and painless, have turned out to be slow, agonizing processes.
 Some commentators are suggesting that these violate the 8th Amendment to the U.S. Constitution's prohibition of "cruel and unusual punishment."
 Some are suggesting a moratorium of new executions at least until a new, effective, and humane drug protocol can be developed.